Deep CNN Framework for Audio Event Recognition using Weakly Labeled Web Data: Experiments and Results

 \textbf{Audioset Test Set}: US dataset is a relatively clean dataset.
 Often it is required to recognize events in low quality consumer generated data, which are more like the noisy web data we use for training here.
 To test our approach on data of such form and nature, we used the ``Eval" set from Audioset dataset \cite{gemmeke2017audio}.
-The source of Audioset is also Youtube. $9$ events out of the 10 events considered are present in Audioset (except \emph{street music}) and we will present results only for 9 events.
+The source of Audioset is also YouTube. $9$ events out of the 10 events considered, are present in Audioset (except \emph{street music}) and we will present results only for 9 events.
 A total of 761 test recordings exist with durations of 10 seconds for most cases.
-We ensured that these test recordings are not part of our Youtube training set.

-Note that, due to mel spectra feature extraction at 4 different FFT scales, the total experimental data is four times in all cases.
+Note that, due to mel spectra feature extraction at 3 different FFT scales, the total experimental data is 3 times in all cases, that is up to 144 hours of audio data in case of the YouTube training set.